Irene Cheng: Career

 Throughout her career, Cheng focused her efforts on education, first in China and later in the United States.
 She was a strong proponent of bilingual and special education.

+While studying in London in the 1930s she founded the Chung Hwa Club in London's East End district of Limehouse, supporting the community of Chinese sailors and their mixed-heritage children.
+The club offered instruction in Chinese language and culture to the children, as well as non-academic activities and support to the whole community.
 After obtaining her Ph.D., she returned to China the year after and served on the staff of the Ministry of Education in Nanjing.
 In 1940, she married an engineer from Beijing, Cheng Hsiang-hsien, and they had a daughter.
 Two years into their marriage, her husband died.
 As was customary, Chang never remarried.

 In 1948 she went to Hong Kong and began working in the city's Education Department, eventually rising to become the highest-ranking female staff member there.
 She also served on the executive board of the World Federation for Mental Health from 1956 to 1959.

 Cheng retired from her position in the Education Department in 1961.
 For her service as an education officer, she was named an officer of the Order of the British Empire that year.
 For a few years after her retirement from government, she served as principal of the Confucian Tai Shing School in Hong Kong's Wong Tai Sin.
 In 1967, she moved to the San Diego area to be closer to where her daughter and other relatives were living.

 Cheng wrote two memoirs chronicling her time in British Hong Kong: "Clara Ho Tung.
 A Hong Kong Lady: Her Family and Her Times" (1976), about her mother, and "Intercultural Reminiscences" (1997), an autobiography.